-However, a recent study by DOD concluded that utilizing foreign companies as sources for high-technology equipment does not affect long-term military readiness, and that for the majority of high-technology items, several domestic suppliers are available to meet DOD needs.44 In addition, some observers believe that U.S. high-technology companies must retain flexibility to align their business operations as necessary to meet customer needs.
+However, a recent study by DOD concluded that utilizing foreign companies as sources for high-technology equipment does not affect long-term military readiness, and that for the majority of high-technology items, several domestic suppliers are available to meet DOD needs.
+In addition, some observers believe that U.S. high-technology companies must retain flexibility to align their business operations as necessary to meet customer needs.
 For example, as the skill sets of foreign workers increase, customers of high-technology suppliers gain expanded options for lower-cost access to technical talent.
-Observers have stated that companies that ignore outsourcing trend do so at the peril of their long-term competitiveness.45
+Observers have stated that companies that ignore outsourcing trend do so at the peril of their long-term competitiveness.
+In the source of the peril of their long-term competitiveness.